-No User ReviewsWrite a review

 The following charts are provided to give you an idea of how some of the key specs of the Dewalt DXGN7200 compare to generators of similar power (between 5500 and 6500 W).

-- Having a dry weight of 195 lbs, the Dewalt DXGN7200 belongs in the expected weight range for generators which produce 5500 to 6500 rated watts.
-If weight is your top priority, one of the champions in this power category is the Pulsar G65BN, weighing just 126 pounds.
+- Since the generator weighs in at a dry weight of 195 lbs, the Dewalt DXGN7200 belongs in the expected weight range for devices which can produce between 5500 and 6500 rated watts.
+If you are mindful of weight, the Champion 201239 is among the top contenders in this power range, with a dry weight of 111.6 pounds.

 The bottom line